Your waste service explained

 - disposable nappies

 - garden or food scraps

-A booking for each load must be lodged with the Grafton Regional Landfill no later than 3.00pm on a week day prior to proposed disposal day.
+A booking for each load must be lodged with the Grafton Regional Landfill no later than 3pm on a weekday prior to proposed disposal day.

 Landfill asbestos acceptance hours